ALP Coronavirus Support Page

 - ALP remote and safer interviewing guidance.
 See Home Office, Coronavirus (COVID-19): right to work checks

 - National Insurance number (NINo) applications have been suspended for approximately 3 months for work inspired applications because workers can start work without a NINO.
-There is more guidance for employers and applicants here and the gov.uk page for NINO will be updated to reflect these changes.
-Benefit inspired applications will be continuing by telephone rather than face to face.
+Workers can currently only apply for a National Insurance number in England, Scotland and Wales if they have entered the UK on a visa.
+You cannot apply for a National Insurance number in Northern Ireland.
+There is more guidance for employers and applicants here.

 - Pay Advances, Employer Loans and the National Minimum Wage – HMRC guidance